Saturday, December 25, 2021

 Storm Through Glass

-dizzy inertia of raindrops
+a dizzy inertia of rain

-rattles the windows with inkless blips.
+accosts the window with its inkless blips.

-such a rorschach patina-menagerie.
+a rorschach patina-menagerie.

-such glossy beaten thudding heads.
+what glossy thudding heads.

-trickle-twisted horns, whisked whiskers,
+the trickle-twisted horns, whisked whiskers,

-this mutable zoo, far too grotesque;
+a mutable zoo, far too grotesque;

-yet generous, still, to blur the visible.
+yet generous, still, to blur the visible;

-nightmares would mar
+my nightmares would mar

 ====================